zkSNACKs/zIPs/README.md

 # zkSNACKs Handbook

 As more contributors are joining, the less they know what's going on.
-This document is your antidote to chaos.
+This document is your antidote to chaos on the land of cypherpunks.

 ![](https://i.imgur.com/xOHEKvD.png)